Community of Underrepresented Professional Opportunities

 Collegiate Science & Technology Entry Program

 CSTEP at Clarkson University is funded jointly by the University and the New York State Education Department.
-The goal of CSTEP is to increase the number of historically underrepresented and economically disadvantaged students that are pursuing careers in STEM or licensed professions.
+The goal of CSTEP is to increase the number of economically disadvantaged students who are pursuing careers in STEM or licensed professions.
 Students must be New York State residents.

 Eligibility

-• Underrepresented minority students (African American, Hispanic or Native American, or income eligibility set up by New York State Education Department for all New York State Opportunity Programs)
+• Income eligibility set by New York State Education Department for all New York State Opportunity Programs)

 • STEM majors or students pursuing careers in licensed professions